 The average person’s job can’t be performed in a vacuum.
 Organizations work on complicated problems, which involve interdependencies between colleagues, teams, and functional areas.

-Here are 4 ways you can leverage technology to enhance virtual collaboration:
+Here are 6 ways you can enhance virtual collaboration at your organization:

-- Use just-in-time communications.
 If you disagree with something in a colleague’s email, it can take days to resolve your differences.
-Instant messaging services with chat functionality enable you to hash it out quickly and efficiently in real time, without having to jump on camera.
+Instant messaging services with chat functionality enable you to hash it out quickly and efficiently in real time, without having to jump on a video conference.

-- Take advantage of project management software.
-For years, tools like Google Docs have facilitated real-time virtual collaboration among multiple teammates across geographies.
+For years, tools like Google Docs have facilitated real-time virtual collaboration among multiple teammates across geographies and time zones.
 But be sure your organization is using a tool that allows teams to manage various projects at once and clarify roles and responsibilities.
-There are dozens of software programs that allow you to group tasks by project and keep your virtual collaboration on track.
+There are dozens of software programs that allow you to group tasks by project and deadline and keep your virtual collaboration on track.

 Think about what aspects of in-person collaboration you want to recreate in a virtual environment.
 Imagine the energy in a conference room where a group of people are in a rapid brainstorming session — whiteboards and post-it notes scribbled with thoughts, one idea leading to another.
 Ideas begin to flow more freely because of the collaboration that’s occurring in the room.